-It’s not uncommon for most people have a fear of one thing or another.
-If you ask people what they are afraid of, you’ll get a wide range of responses from spiders to public speaking to death.
-When a fear becomes irrational, excessive or interferes with your life, it becomes a phobia.
+It’s not uncommon for most people to have a fear of one thing or another.
+If you ask people what they are afraid of, you’ll get a wide range of responses from spiders to public speaking to even death.
+When a fear becomes irrational, excessive, or interferes with your life, it becomes a phobia.
 Phobias can make you feel extreme anxiety and put you in a state of “fight or flight”.
 Typically, exposure to your phobia will have you experiencing both emotional and physical sensations such as palpitations of the heart, feelings of tension, apprehension, and even full-blown panic attacks.

-How do you know when a fear is actually a Phobia?
+How do you know when a fear is actually a phobia?

 There are 3 types of phobias:

-This is considered a complex phobia and is defined as an extreme or irrational fear of entering open or crowded places, of leaving one’s own home, or of being in places from which escape is difficult or having a panic attack in public.
+This is considered a complex phobia and is defined as an extreme or irrational fear of entering open or crowded places, of leaving one’s own home, or of being in places from which escape is difficult and/or having a panic attack in public.

 These are generally called simple phobias and are specific to a particular trigger such as an animal, insect, experience, or medical procedure.